egecansen/Appium-Test-Sample/README.md

 # Appium-Test-Sample

-Sample project for Mobile Automation that is currently using Appium and [Mobileib](https://github.com/Umutayb/Mobileib)
+Sample project for Mobile Automation using Appium and [Mobileib](https://github.com/Umutayb/Mobileib)